 - Proposal writing and information events in Germany

-The Network of National Contact Points for Horizon 2020 in Germany is coordinated by the DLR-PT, EU Bureau of the BMBF.
+The Network of National Contact Points for Horizon Europe in Germany is coordinated by the DLR-PT, the EU Bureau of the BMBF.

 The German National Contact Points MSCA (NCP MSCA) and ERC (NCP ERC) provide information and advice relating to participation in the Marie Skłodowska-Curie Actions and funding provided by the European Research Council.